-The TCM Classic Film Festival is currently happening in Hollywood, California.
+The TCM Classic Film Festival 2017 is currently happening in Hollywood, California.
 Fans from around the world have gathered to watch and celebrate classic films and the cast & crew who made them.
-This year 80 movies will be shown be shown over four days at various theatres in Hollywood.
+This year 80 movies will be shown over four days at various theatres in Hollywood.
 In addition to the movie screenings, there are other special events that will take place throughout the festival.
 On Wednesday night I attended a special event with Oscar winner Martin Landau to kick off the festival.
-The official start date of the TCM Classic Film Festival was April 6th, however, on April 5th I had the privilege to attend a fabulous event!

 How Did I Find Out About the TCM Event with Martin Landau?
 A friend of mine saw this event listed on the CITI® Private Pass® website.
 It was an exclusive event for card holders and a guest.
 I am so thankful that my friend invited me.
 In case a similar event takes place next year I made sure to get a CITI® card of my own.
 Special events are released through https://www.citiprivatepass.com on Tuesday’s.
 Be sure to sign up for email alerts but also check the website throughout the day on Tuesday’s.

 The event was held at the Hollywood Roosevelt Hotel in the room where the very first Academy Awards were held.
 Throughout the festival, this room will serve as Club TCM, a place where select pass holders can come for special events.
 I was very impressed with the set up in this room.
 It had a classic Hollywood look that I loved.

 Before Martin and TCM host Ben Mankiewicz started their conversation everyone in attendance had a chance to enjoy some drinks and hors-d’oeuvres.
 The food was very tasty but the atmosphere in the room was really what made everything even better.